douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * urini - to piss
 * urso - bear; bruin (from fairy tales)
 * urĝa - urgent
+* usonano - yankee
 * utila - useful
+* utiligi - to utilise; to utilize
 * utilitarismo - utilitarianism
 * utilo - utility; use
 * uzadi - to use